All schools have a duty to secure the regular attendance of their students through

 Brooke Weston Academies and the Local Authority are continuing to work together to reduce the amount of leave taken in term time by issuing Penalty Notices under Section 444(1) of the Education Act 1996 (amended regulation 2013)

 Periods of leave taken during term time will not be authorised.
-Referrals will be made to the Education Inclusion Partnership Team (EIPT) for 5 days of absence, where more consideration will be given to issue a Penalty Notice.
+Referrals will be made to the Education Inclusion Partnership Team (EIPT) for 5 days (10 sessions) of absence, where consideration will be given to issue a Penalty Notice.

-For further advice and guidance about school attendance and absences please use the following links:
+For further advice and guidance about school attendance and absences please see the relevant documents at the bottom of this page.

 The Public Health Agency have put together a useful guide on Inflection Control in schools.
 Please click here to view the guide.